Bruno Lourenço: Boavista

 On 14 June 2022, Lourenço agreed to a three-year deal at Boavista FC.
 He scored his first goals on 17 September, both of a 2–1 home defeat of Sporting CP including the decider from the penalty spot; his first goal in that game won the league's award for Goal of the Month, as did his long-range strike in a 4–2 loss at C.S.
 Marítimo on 2 April 2023.

 Amedspor and AVS

 On 19 July 2024, Lourenço joined Amed S.F.K. of the Turkish TFF First League.
-He returned to Portugal and its top flight in August 2025, on a one-year contract at AVS Futebol SAD.
+He returned to Portugal and its top flight in August 2025, on a one-year contract at AVS Futebol SAD; he severed his ties at the latter after five months, however, having totalled ten appearances and a goal in the Taça de Portugal, a 7–0 away rout of amateurs A.D.
+Fornos de Algodres in the third round.

+Olimpija Ljubljana

+On 16 January 2026, Lourenço signed a three-and-a-half-year contract with Slovenian PrvaLiga side NK Olimpija Ljubljana.

 International career

 Lourenço earned 31 caps for Portugal at youth level.
 On 24 September 2014, he scored the only goal for the under-17 team as they defeated Turkey in qualification for the 2015 UEFA European Championship.